getpawprint/slate/source/includes/_intake.md

 pet.gender | string | "m" or "f"
 pet.neuter | bool? | Whether or not the pet has been neutered/spayed.
 pet.type | string? | Cats only - "Indoor only", "Outdoor only" or "Both"
+pet.insurance | object? | Pet's insurance information
-marketing | object? | Marketing fields for vet (no effect on intake) marketing.media_opt_in | bool | Does the client release rights to clinic to use photos for social marketing.sms_opt_in | bool | Does the client opt into text marketing.referral | string | How you heard about the clinic - string (include a couple default options like yelp, google, friend) insurance | object? | Pet's insurance information insurance.has_insurance | boolean | Whether or not the pet is insured place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
+pet.insurance.insurance_id | integer | ID from insurance table (call `GET /insurance` for a list) pet.insurance.policy_number | string | Insurance policy number marketing | object? | Marketing fields for vet (no effect on intake) marketing.media_opt_in | bool | Does the client release rights to clinic to use photos for social marketing.sms_opt_in | bool | Does the client opt into text marketing.referral | string | How you heard about the clinic - string (include a couple default options like yelp, google, friend) place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
 If `place_ids` and `vets` are not specified, `empty_reason` must be given. vets | object[]? | Vets who we will contact for the pet's medical history.
 These will become new `place` table entries.
 If `place_ids` and `vets` are not specified, `empty_reason` must be given. vets.name | string | Vet name.